frank-zago/ch341-i2c-spi-gpio/README.rst

   https://github.com/boseji/CH341-Store.git

-This driver is based on, merges, and expands the following pre-existing works::
+This set of drivers is based on, merges, and expands the following pre-existing works::

   https://github.com/gschorcht/spi-ch341-usb.git